Parameterized Temperature Scaling for Boosting the Expressive Power in Post-Hoc Uncertainty Calibration: Experiments and results

 \subsection{PTS is a one-size-fits-all post-hoc calibrator}

-We next evaluate the performance of our approach on a total of 11 deep neural networks trained on CIFAR-10, CIFAR-100 and Imagenet.\\ Table 1 shows the standard ECE, Table 2 the KDE-based ECE and Table 3 $\mathrm{ECE_{HIST}}$ for all experiments.
-Rankings for both metrics are largely consistent and our approach outperforms baselines in all settings in terms of $\mathrm{ECE}^1$. $\mathrm{ECE_{KDE}}$ and $\mathrm{ECE_{HIST}}$ suggest that in settings with low complexity - i.e. a simple dataset with low number of classes such as CIFAR-10 and/or a simple architecture such as LeNet - performance of PTS is comparable to ETS only.
+We next evaluate the performance of our approach on a total of 9 deep neural networks trained on CIFAR-10, CIFAR-100 and Imagenet.\\ Table \ref{tab:ece_l1} shows the standard ECE, Table \ref{tab:ece_kde} the KDE-based ECE and Table \ref{tab:ece_calgain} calibration gain for all experiments.
+Rankings for all metrics are largely consistent and our approach outperforms baselines in all settings in terms of $\mathrm{ECE}^1$. $\mathrm{ECE_{KDE}}$ suggests that in settings with low complexity - i.e. a simple dataset with low number of classes such as CIFAR-10 and/or a simple architecture such as LeNet - performance of PTS is comparable to ETS only.
 The more complex a setting, the larger the gain of PTS.
-This range of complex architectures and datasets is particularly relevant in practice since \cite{guo_calibration_2017} have shown that it is particularly modern architectures that are prone to mis-calibration.\\ To make sure the choice of bin size when computing the ECE does not affect our findings, we computed $\mathrm{ECE}^1$ for bin sizes $M$ ranging from 5 to 20 in steps of 2.
-Figure \ref{fig:ece_bins} illustrates the mean ECE across the 7 architectures trained on ImageNet and calibrated using TS, ETS and PTS.
-While small bin sizes result in a systematically smaller ECE - a known bias \cite{kumar2019verified} - PTS outperforms the other TS-based methods for all bin sizes with rankings being unchanged.
+This range of complex architectures and datasets is particularly relevant in practice since Guo et al. \cite{guo_calibration_2017} have shown that it is particularly modern architectures that are prone to mis-calibration.
+Additionally, Table \ref{tab:ece_calgain} shows the calibration gain \cite{zhang2020mix}, which indicates that PTS yields an improved performance even for metrics, which are dimensionality-independent.\\ To make sure the choice of bin size when computing the ECE does not affect our findings, we computed $\mathrm{ECE}^1$ for bin sizes $M$ ranging from 5 to 20 in steps of 2.
+Figure \ref{fig:data_eff} (a) illustrates the mean ECE across the 5 architectures trained on ImageNet and calibrated using TS, ETS and PTS.
+While small bin sizes result in a systematically smaller ECE - a known bias \cite{kumar2019verified} - PTS outperforms the other TS-based methods for all bin sizes with rankings being unchanged.\\